 Happy Halloween, ya’ll!!
 I made you a cake!
 Tis the season, isn’t it for everything and anything Pumpkin Spice.
 Ummmm, Guilty!
-Sometimes Pumpkin Spice can get a little old, but not this cake.
+Sometimes Pumpkin Spice can get a little old, but not with this cake.
 This Easy Pumpkin Spice Sheet Cake has a special blend of warm fall spices with just a bit of a kick from a touch of black pepper.
+It’s delish!

 Believe me, people will sit up and take notice at their first bite of this Easy Pumpkin Spice Sheet Cake, but I’m betting very few will actually be able to identify it in the cake.
 It just gives the cake a little touch of sumpin’ sumpin’ that is going to keep everyone guessing, and better yet, keep them coming back for more.